GammaGames/kano_wand/README.md

 3. How are notifications handled?
     * When subscribing to a notification the class will spawn a new thread that will listen to notifications, if necessary.
 The thread is automatically stopped when all notifications have been unsubscribed or the wand is disconnected.

+4. When I connect to the wand and try to set the led immediately after turning it on the led doesn't actually change?
+    * The wand does a boot animation with the led, I assume that the animation continues whether you set the led manually or not.

+5. Kano's official app sometimes updates the wand's firmware, can I do that manually with this module?
+    * Not at this point.
+I didn't want people bricking their wands and I didn't have any reason to write new firmware to the wand, so I left that feature out.
+For now the only way to update the wand's firmware is to use Kano's app.

+6. Sometimes the program freezes and I have to Ctrl+C to end it.
+Why?
+    * To help prevent nasty race conditions and bluetooth errors I use a lock when reading and writing to device characterstics.
+It did fix most errors with reading and writing, but occasionally the program isn't able to get the lock and will sit there frozen.
+I'm still new-ish to Python, but pull requests are welcome if you want to take a try at fixing it :)

-4. There are a lot more instance variables and functions that aren't documented here, why aren't they?
+7. There are a lot more instance variables and functions that aren't documented here, why aren't they?
     * Any variables or methods that start with an underscore are meant to be "private" and shouldn't be messed with directly.
 Methods like `handleNotification` and `handleDiscovery` are carried over from bluepy, and also should not be messed with.